nativewrappers/fivem-client/CONTRIBUTING.md

 ## License

-By contributing to fivem-js, you agree that your contributions will be licensed under the [LICENSE](./LICENSE) file in the project root directory.
+By contributing to native-wrappers-client, you agree that your contributions will be licensed under the [LICENSE](./LICENSE) file in the project root directory.